What Every Actor Needs to Know For a Long and Successful Career

-There are thousands upon thousands of actors in Los Angeles alone -- each one hoping for that one big break that will launch their career.
-The sad fact is that only a few people ever make it as actors and even fewer make it beyond a few “B” film roles and television appearances.
-So, what can you do to help your chances of success?
+There are thousands upon thousands of aspiring actors in Los Angeles alone -- each hoping for one big break that will launch their career.
+Only a few will ever make it as actors, and even fewer will perform beyond a B movie role or television appearance.
+So, what can you do to increase your chances of success?

-For all the things you can’t control (how you look, how you sound, etc.), there are a few things you can do that might just make the difference between getting the part and continuing to work as a waiter.
+For some things, you have limited control, such as how you look in real life and how you sound, but there are some steps you can take that might make the difference between getting a part and continuing to work as a waiter.
 Here are a few tips to keep in mind:

 Learn Your Craft

-Too many people think that acting is easy.
-Just like any art form, acting is a craft and must be mastered.
-Take acting classes, watch other actors and take the time to hone your craft.
-There are a number of top-tier actors who make a point of working with acting coaches to be sure they remain at the top of their game.
+Just like any art form, acting is a craft that can continuously be improved.
+Take acting classes, learn from other actors and mentors, and hone your craft.
+Many top-tier actors work with acting coaches to stay at the top of their game.
 You can never know too much.

 Never Be Late

-It might seem obvious, but there are hundreds if not thousands of actors out there who simply can’t tell time.
-Casting sessions are usually just a few minutes and are scheduled at odd times like 7:25 or 6:50 on purpose.
-Be early or don’t bother showing up.
-Patience weighs thin at a casting session and few things will hurt your chances more than being late.
+It might seem obvious, but promptness is crucial.
+Tardiness is a weakness that no director will tolerate because there are plenty of actors who will arrive hours early.
+Casting sessions typically last just a few minutes, and they are scheduled at odd times such as 7:25 or 6:50 on purpose to determine your reliability.
+Be early, or don’t bother showing up.
+Patience weighs thin at a casting session, and few things will hurt your chances more than being late.